What is library branding, and why is it important?

 When we say use your branding everywhere, we mean everywhere!

-Even before you enter a physical space such as a shop, bank, restaurant, leisure centre, airport (remember all those?!) you have been informed and influenced by branding.
+Even before you enter a physical space such as a shop, bank, restaurant, leisure centre, or airport you have been informed and influenced by branding.
 You have visited their website, followed them on social media, have downloaded their app.
 You may never go and visit them, but your interaction is very real.
 This is why a cohesive, comprehensive, commitment to your brand is essential in an online world.

 Your library and information branding is not limited to the font on your shelf signage.
 Online visibility should be your priority so you must ensure that your logo and associated branding is prominently displayed.
 This will help them realise that all the online subscription services are made available to them, due to the ongoing hard work of the library.